The healthiest (and only) way to cook Broccoli

 - A splash of Water

-When I have company or I'm in a mood for more flavour, I add 1/2 tsp of chilli peppers to the oil or cumin seeds or both.
-They add a delicious flavour to the broccoli.
+- Heat the oil in the pan.2.
+Add garlic and saute for a few minutes.3.
+Add broccoli florets and cook and toss lightly for a few minutes.
+Add salt.4.
+A splash of water and cover pan for a couple of minutes.
+Remove cover and toss.5.
+When I have company, or I'm in a mood for more flavour, I add 1/2 tsp of chilli peppers to the oil or cumin seeds or both.
+They add delicious flavour to the broccoli.

 Many vegetables like broccoli are flavourful and healthiest when cooked lightly.
 All of this is not to say that you should avoid boiled broccoli or that pureed broccoli soup.
 Over-cooked vegetables still contain fibre and count towards your 5-8 fruits and vegetables a day.